I finally believed something Trump said, and I’m terrified | Helen Ubiñas

 “We will be backing you," he told governors Monday about ventilators and other life-saving instruments needed to fight coronavirus, "but try getting it yourselves.”

-Which is exactly how living in this country has felt for many people before there was a crisis in which nobody could conveniently opt out.
+Which is exactly how living in this country had felt for many people before there was a crisis in which nobody could conveniently opt out.

 It also found that only 37% of Americans have a good amount or a great deal of trust in what they’re hearing from the president, while 60% say they have little or no trust in what he’s saying.